Slpbcn6/biotic-hardware/README.md

 - **Modulation and Filtering:** Leaf serrations and bilateral symmetries define high-Q bandpass structures, minimizing harmonic distortion.
 - **Inductive Coupling:** Spiral roots and fractal branching act as tuned inductors for **ELF signals (~12.5 Hz)**, using fractal antenna geometries.
 - **Phase Synchronization:** Circular sections and floral arrangements encode beamforming and N-PSK phase modulation.
-- **Material Optimization:** Pharmaceutical section ensures proper ionic, ferrimagnetic, and dielectric conditions for functional integrity.
+- **Material Layering:** Pharmaceutical section models the biomineralization process, defining the semi-conductive and dielectric doping required for functional signal propagation.

 ## Numerical Validation: Node Frequency Response

-To ensure strict engineering validation and eliminate speculation, this repository includes an open-source numerical verification script located at `/data/node_resonance.py`.
+To ensure strict engineering validation this repository includes an open-source numerical verification script located at `/data/node_resonance.py`.
 This script models the core physical specifications defined in **Appendix B** [DOI: 10.17605/OSF.IO/N3PB7] using the deterministic values declared in `/data/parameters.json`.

 The script evaluates the tuning and synchronization behavior of an isolated biotic hardware node acting as a series RLC resonator under an Extremely Low Frequency (ELF) electromagnetic sweep (from 1 Hz to 30 Hz).